Code-Institute-Submissions/milestone-project-61/README.md

 # Interactive Frontend Development Milestone Project
 This project provides an interactive website for potential customers of an outdoor expedition company.
 User inputs to a series of questions populate a 3D map with a route, markers, photos, gifs and text with the goal of giving users an insight into what their expedition would be like.
 Using a little form-ception, the same user inputs are used to populate the values in a contact form, so if the user likes what they see, it's easier for them to get in touch.

+The webpage has been deployed with GitHub Pages and can be viewed [here](https://mvmolloy.github.io/milestone-project-2).

 ## Contents
 1. [UX](#ux)
     - [Users](#users)